MFCS - Family Financial Planning

 The MFCS with Family Financial Planning specialization online program consists of:

-Practicum.
+Practicum (part of the elective courses).
 The practicum consists of supervised work experience in family financial planning.
-The six practicum credits may all be taken in one semester or split between two semesters.
+You may take up to six practicum credits.
+They may all be taken in one semester or split between two semesters.

 FFP graduate certificate program